FourThievesVinegar/solderless-microlab/README.md

 ### Hardware Emulation

-To run the software without a functioning hardware environment, go to the settings menu and change the "Microlab Controller" setting to "simulation-pi" and "Lab Hardware Config" to "ftv_simulation_microlabv0.5.0"
+To run the software without a functioning hardware environment, go to the settings menu and change the "MicroLab Controller" setting to "simulation-pi" and "Lab Hardware Config" to "ftv_simulation_microlabv0.5.0"

 ### MicroLab Setup - Enabling SSH